You’re sitting down with the team for your weekly Wednesday check-in.

 In fact, let’s get a little crazy for a minute.

-Imagine, if you will, that you’re the customer on the line.
-The customer-service rep not only solves your issue in an unhurried fashion, but is also authorized to give you a $5 gift card to Starbucks or Target.
+Imagine you’re the customer on the line.
+The rep not only solves your issue in an unhurried fashion, but can give you a $5 gift card to Starbucks or Target.
 Maybe the rep gets to give everyone a gift card.
-Or maybe just every tenth caller, if the firm is worried about costs, and you happened to be the tenth caller.
+Or maybe just every tenth caller, and you happened to be the tenth caller.

 Based on loyalty data from Maritz Inc., where I spent nearly two decades as both a creative director and an agency of record, you are now a more loyal customer than someone who never had a problem.
-And because you got a reward, you’re probably going to help create buzz, as you tell your friends what happened!
+And because you got a reward, you’re probably going to tell your friends what happened!

 This is marketing’s chance to shine – or be on notice that it now has performance accountability too.